netbeen/flyingACE/README.md

 ---

 ## Files
 - AppDelegate: The init access of the program.
-Init the Direct class and construct the Scenes and Layers.
+Init the Direct and construct the Scenes.
 - BulletLayer: Bullet Layer, using SpriteBatchNode to load bullets.
 - BulletUserData: The data struct defined by myself.
 Recording the damage of each bullet.
 - ControlLayer: Game Control Layer, it provide the function of displaying scrore and pause button.
-- EnemyLayer: Enemy Layer, load the enemy from a plist, and placed them onto a random position.
-Also, prividing the interface of the crash detecting.
+- EnemyLayer: Loading the enemys, and also, prividing the interface of the crash detecting.
-- EnemyUserData: The datastruct defined by myself.
-Recording the some paramater of enemy plane, like HP and others.
+- EnemyUserData: The datastruct recording the some paramater of enemy plane, like HP and others.
 - GameBackgroundLayer: Background Layer, auto loading the background image and rolling.
 - GameScene: The main scene of the game, contain the most object.
 - PlaneLayer: Plane Layer, Interactive layer of the game.
-- PlaneUserData: The datastruct defined by myself.
-Recording the some paramater of enemy plane, like HP and others.
+- PlaneUserData: The datastruct recording the some paramater of enemy plane, like HP and others.
 - ResultBackgroundLayer: Show the background image in the result scene.
 - ResultButtonLayer: Show the button in the result scene.
 - ResultScene: Game result scene.
 - SelectBackgroundLayer: To show Select Scene's background.
 - SelectButtonLayer: To show Select Scene's button.
 - SelectScene: Select Scene.
-- UFOLayer: This Layer is actived by some sprcific conditions, now, this layer is used for some gift with buffs, like enhance the bullet or get the big bomb.
+- UFOLayer: This layer is used for some  buffs, like enhance the bullet or get the big bomb.
 - UFOUserData: The data structure recording the kind of UFO gift.
 - WelcomeBackgroundLayer: Show the background image in the welcome scene.
 - WelcomeButtonLayer: Show the button in the welcome scene.